 If you have a cold or the flu, your stuffy nose should go away in a week or two.
 If congestion goes on and on, allergies are more likely to blame.
 During an allergic reaction, the lining of your nasal passages swells and makes extra mucus.
 You might get sinus pressure and headaches.
-Decongestants can give you short-term relief.
+Nasal steroids are used to reduce the mucosal inflammation in your nasal passages caused by allergies.
 For a long-term action plan, talk to an allergist.

-Wheezing is often linked with asthma, but it can also be a sign of a serious allergic reaction.
+Wheezing is often linked with asthma, but it can also be associated with seasonal allergies, or a serious allergic reaction.
 The whistling sound happens when you have to breathe through narrowed airways.
 In severe cases, you might need emergency care.
 Talk to your doctor if you have wheezing related to allergies.

 You may just be dried out.
 But if it doesn't stop itching or if it turns into a rash, you might have eczema.
 This skin reaction is common in people with allergies.
-Triggers include soap or detergent, pet dander, and rough fabrics.
+Triggers include soap or detergent, chemicals in fabric softeners, pet dander, and rough fabrics.
 You can treat it with antihistamines, moisturizers, and hydrocortisone cream.
 For severe cases, your doctor can prescribe medications.

 These pale, itchy, red welts can last from several hours to several days.
 They're an allergic reaction to something like food, medication, or an insect sting.
 Antihistamines usually give immediate relief.
 You might need steroids if they don't help.
-The best defense is to find and avoid the trigger.
+The best defense is to find and avoid any triggers.